Soluto/stitch/docs/specs/Plugins_spec.md

 #### upstreams

 Upstreams are outgoing network interceptors that can enrich request.
 For example, OpenId upstream adds to outgoing request authorization header with Bearer JWT.

 ---

+#### resourceGroupTransforms

+Function that will be invoked at Registry.
+It receives [`ResourceGroup`](https://github.com/Soluto/stitch/blob/4fc839a1792e969203ae63ea8d6ace6553e5cdd6/services/src/modules/resource-repository/types.ts#L7) and returns modified object.

+For example, the input resource group schema can contain directives as short-hand definitions and the transformation replace directives with some field definitions.

+---